vorticose/nina.plugin.nightsummary/README.md

 A Visual Studio Extension can be downloaded and installed in the [download section of the template repository](https://bitbucket.org/Isbeorn/nina.plugin.template/downloads/NINA.Plugin.Template.Wizard.NET8.vsix).
 Simply install the extension and create a new project afterwards by selecting the new template.
 ⚠️ Make sure to enable "Place solution and project in the same directory"!
 Otherwise the nuget package reference paths in the project definition are incorrect.
+⚠️ The wizard may prompt you to choose .NET Framework 4.8 instead of .NET 8.
+You can safely ignore this suggestion and select .NET Framework 4.8.
+Despite this, the project will still be created as a .NET 8 project, as this is a current limitation of the extension.
 With it you can quickly setup an example project containing all necessary presets and some quick examples to get you started.

 ## Important Topics to consider
 ### Namespaces and Type names